How to keep a baby warm at night

 Understanding the Temperature Babies Prefer

-Babies cannot regulate their body temperature as well as adults, so creating a warm and safe sleep environment is important to their comfort and health.
-Most experts recommend keeping a baby’s room between 68 and 72°F. This range helps prevent overheating while keeping them comfortable.
+Babies cannot regulate their body temperature as well as adults, as they are unable to control their own body temperature effectively, so creating a warm and safe sleep environment is important to their comfort and health.
+Most experts recommend keeping a baby’s room between 68 and 72°F, as this is the ideal temperature for the baby's room.
+This range helps prevent overheating while keeping them comfortable.
 Thus, it leads to better sleep by keeping their body at a steady temperature throughout the night.
-When your baby is warm enough, they tend to sleep longer and wake less often.
+It is important to monitor your baby's temperature to ensure it stays within a safe range.
+When your baby’s own temperature is maintained within a comfortable range, they tend to sleep longer and wake less often.

 Dressing Your Baby for Warm, Safe Sleep

 The clothes your baby wears at night play an important role in keeping them warm.
 A good rule is to dress your baby in one more layer than you would wear to bed yourself.
-A soft cotton onesie paired with a lightweight sleep sack often works well.
+Generally, how many layers your baby needs depends on the room temperature—typically, one to three layers are recommended, with lighter layers for warmer rooms and more for cooler ones.
+It’s important to make sure your baby is dressed appropriately for the conditions to ensure they stay comfortable and safe.
+A soft cotton onesie paired with a lightweight sleep sack often works well, and adding an additional layer can help on colder nights.
 These layers trap heat close to their body without making them too hot, which is key for safe sleep.
-Try void hats or loose blankets, as these can cause overheating or pose safety risks.
+Always be prepared to remove layers if your baby seems too warm.
+Try to avoid hats or loose blankets, as these can cause overheating or pose safety risks.

 Using Sleep Sacks Instead of Loose Blankets